network-automation/F5_Big-IP_LTM_examples/README.md

 poolserver: "webservers" - This is the pool you are targeting for patching.

-If you are using ansible-engine and not tower you will need to pass the credentials via the commented out strings for user: ans password to the F5 Load Balancer on the F5 tasks.
+If you are using ansible-engine and not tower you will need to pass the credentials via the commented out strings for user: and password to the F5 Load Balancer on the F5 tasks.
 These credentials can ofcourse be variableized and then pushed from Ansible Vault.